 DHBs are required to regularly investigate, assess and monitor the health status of their resident population, and their need for services.
-The health needs assessment forms an integral part of the overall planning cycle, informing both funding decisions and the strategic planning process.
+The health needs assessment does not include planned actions to meet health needs but forms an integral part of the overall planning cycle, informing both funding decisions and the strategic planning process.
 This document updates key information from the full Health Needs Assessment (HNA) produced in 2009.
-We have used data from a wide range of sources to provide a picture of the health status and needs of our population in Waitemata district.
+We have used data from a wide range of sources to provide a picture of the health status and needs of our population in Waitematā district.
 With this information, the District Health Board (DHB) can plan future health services and health programmes to ensure the best health outcomes for all the people in our region.